LiMinggang/madedit-mod/README.txt

 4. Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193
 5. Fix: Extra scroll issue while pressing enter key in Typewriter mode introduced by 0.4.2
 6. Fix: Can't disable Autosave once enabled
-7.Increase input area by decreasing right margin of the single line edit
+7. Increase input area by decreasing right margin of the single line edit

 Mod v0.4.2
 1. New: Hope MadEdit-Mod could load more open files history than 9 #179